-These data were collected as part of Operation IceBridge funded campaigns from 20 March 2013 to 24 April 2013.
+These data were collected as part of Operation IceBridge funded campaigns from 31 March 2009 to present.

 IceBridge campaigns are conducted on an annual repeating basis.
 Arctic and Greenland campaigns are conducted during March, April, and May, and Antarctic campaigns are conducted during October and November.

 The ATM L2 Icessn Elevation, Slope, and Roughness data set includes glacier, ice sheet, and sea ice elevation measurements, slope measurements, and roughness measurements.

 Icessn data files contain parameters as defined in Table 2.

 |UTC_Seconds_Of_Day||Time at which the aircraft passed the mid-point of the block.||Seconds of the day in UTC||0 to 86400|

 |Latitude||Latitude of the center of the block.||Degrees||-90.0 to +90.0|

 |Longitude||East longitude of the center of the block.||Degrees||0.0 to 360.0|

 |WGS84_Ellipsoid_Height||Height above WGS84 ellipsoid of the center of the block.||Meters||-100.0 to 10000.0|

 |South-to-North_Slope||South to North slope of the block.||Dimensionless||any real value|